bao-project/bao-docs/source/development/misra.rst

 Guideline Enforcement Plan (GEP) and Checker Tool
 --------------------------------------------------

-The Guideline Enforcement Plan (GEP) describes, for each MISRA guideline, what are the checker tools or processes that are being used to enforce it.
+The Guideline Enforcement Plan (GEP) describes, for each :term:`MISRA` guideline, what are the checker tools or processes that are being used to enforce it.
 For each tool, a specific version and configuration information must be specified.
 Each process, such as manual review, shall provide instructions and checklists to aid reviewers.
 Ideally, the GEP should also prescribe measures on how to detect and deal with each :ref:`undecidable guidelines<misra_undecidable_false_positive>`. :ref:`Each repository<misra_artefacts>` must provide a GEP in a CSV format.
 The base GEP is provided in the :ref:`CI repository <ci_repo>`.

-The main tool used by the project to check for MISRA guideline violations is `cppcheck <https://cppcheck.sourceforge.io/>`_. cppcheck is a completely free and open-source static analysis tool that provides a python-based add-on implementing the MISRA checks.
+The main tool used by the project to check for :term:`MISRA` guideline violations is `cppcheck <https://cppcheck.sourceforge.io/>`_. cppcheck is a completely free and open-source static analysis tool that provides a python-based add-on implementing the :term:`MISRA` checks.
 The project's core team may use proprietary tools to periodically scan the code for cppcheck false positives or negatives, as well as providing an overall higher degree of confidence that the guidelines are being followed.
 However, the use of these tools will not be available to external contributors, and the output of such tools will not be openly published.

 .. _misra_grp: